The Progress Economy

 What we’re thinking

-This is not an output issue, it’s structural:
+The innovation problem is not an output issue, it’s structural:

 • innovation is decreasingly translating into growth